confluentinc/kafka-tutorials/README.md

 4. Install Docker Compose

 5. (optional) If you would like to use Confluent Control Center with any Kafka Tutorial, run the [tools/docker_compose_overrides_for_c3.sh](tools/docker_compose_overrides_for_c3.sh) script which adds a `docker-compose.override.yml` file to each tutorial's `_includes/tutorials/<tutorial name>/<type>/code` path.
-The override file adds a Docker container for [Confluent Control Center](https://hub.docker.com/r/confluentinc/cp-enterprise-control-center) and ensures the Kafka broker is running [Confluent Server](https://hub.docker.com/r/confluentinc/cp-server) with the Broker metrics enabled.
+The override file adds a Docker container for [Confluent Control Center](https://hub.docker.com/r/confluentinc/cp-enterprise-control-center) and ensures the Kafka broker is running [Confluent Server](https://hub.docker.com/r/confluentinc/cp-server) with [Confluent Metrics Reporter](https://docs.confluent.io/current/kafka/metrics-reporter.html) enabled.
 Then run each tutorial as explained in the next section.

 ```
 (cd tools && ./docker_compose_overrides_for_c3.sh)